 Application and Admission

 Applications are accepted once per year.
-We are currently accepting applications with an application deadline of January 8th.
-The job advertisement can be found here.
+Typically, the application period opens in Fall with an application deadline of early January of each year.
 Shortlisted candidates are invited for in-person interviews to Potsdam in March.
 The PhD start date is usually in September, however, other start dates throughout the year are possible.

 Successful applicants will conduct their research projects at one of the participating institutions, and they will have to enrol and receive their PhD degree from either the University of Potsdam or the Humboldt University in Berlin.
 The expected duration of the PhD program is three years, and it can be extended to four years in cases of exception.
 Applicants are required to have a Master's degree (or equivalent) by the start of the PhD program.

 Applicants are encouraged to begin their application well in advance of the deadline, since some time has to be taken into account for the submission of the letters of recommendation.
 An application must include the following documents:

 - a CV including: an overview of the applicant’s education (please provide a grade summary), research experience (please include a brief scientific description of each project), an overview of relevant course work (e.g., courses in GR, GW physics, Astrophysics, etc.), a detailed overview of relevant skills and knowledge (e.g., programming languages).